kestra-io/docs/content/docs/configuration/index.md

 ### Append HTML tags to the webserver application

-With the help of the `kestra.webserver.html-head` configuration, you can append HTML tags to the webserver application.
+With the help of the `kestra.webserver.htmlHead` configuration, you can append HTML tags to the webserver application.
 This can bw used to inject CSS or JavaScript to customize the web application.

 For example, here is how you can add a red banner in production environments:
 ```yaml